 - Ambulatory Palliative Care: 1/2 day per week for one year

-- Sites: Comprehensive Cancer Center at Rhode Island Hospital, Hope Palliative Care, Comprehensive Cancer Center at The Miriam Hospital
+- Site: Comprehensive Cancer Center at Rhode Island Hospital

 - Inpatient Palliative Care: 7 months